fanoframework/fanoframework.github.io/middlewares/index.md

 end;
 ```

-You create one middleware that will check if user is logged in and attach it to any route that must be accessible only to logged in user.
+You create one middleware that will check if user is logged in and attach it to any routes that must be accessible only to logged in user.

 ```
 function TAuthMiddleware.handleRequest(